StreetSupport/gmhan/content/resources/_index.md

     holding each other to account when results aren't being delivered.

     To help this, all publications, resources or papers relevant to ending homelessness in Greater Manchester will be published here.
 If you think anything is missing, contact us at [info@gmhan.net](mailto:info@gmhan.net).
   heading: Resources
 uploads:
   body: >-
-    **Covid-19 latest**

-    [Update from GMCA - Tues 24th
+    [Latest update from GMCA - Weds 15 April](/assets/uploads/han-update-15-april.docx)
-    March](/assets/uploads/important-update-from-gmca.docx)